MarufZak/study-logs/grokking-web-application-security/README.md

 DNS poisoning is not dangerous on its own, with HTTPS.
 If this happens, the destination website should provide valid certificate for connection.
 If it provides original website certificate, it cannot decrypt the messages, assuming they haven’t stolen encryption keys.
 Or if it provides invalid certificate, browser warns its invalid.

 DNS is being upgraded these days.
 DNSSEC is new standard for DNS that enables signed responses from resolvers, which can be verified.
 All DNSSEC validation happens on DNS resolvers, and clients like browser gets raw IP address.
-But browser might bypass the OS resolver, and use DoH (DNS over HTTP) when configured.
-Now it can choose which resolvers to choose, and if DNSSEC is configured in browser, it chooses resolvers that support DNS.
+But browser might bypass the OS resolver, and use DoH (DNS over HTTP) when configured, and it can choose which resolvers to use, and if DNSSEC is configured in browser, it chooses resolvers that support DNSSEC.

 ### Subdomain squatting